 Liquidity risk is the risk that Serinus will not be able to pay its financial obligations when due.
-The Company's property in Romania does not have any established reserves and no revenue has been derived therefrom as of the date of this AIF.
-The Company has a consolidated working capital deficit of \$38.2 million as at December 31, 2016 (December 31, 2015 - \$10.9 million), which includes cash and cash equivalents in the amount of \$4.3 million (December 31, 2015 - \$6.6 million).
-Subsequent to year end the Company completed the Offering and raised C\$25.2million which will allow the Company to undertake the Moftinu development project which includes the construction of a 15 MMcf/d gas plant to tie in the existing two wells.
+The Company's property in Romania does not have any established production and no revenue has been derived therefrom as of the date of this AIF.
+The Company has a consolidated working capital deficit of \$6.3 million as at December 31, 2017 (December 31, 2016 - \$38.2 million), which includes cash and cash equivalents in the amount of \$7.3 million (December 31, 2016 - \$4.3 million).
+In February 2017, the Company completed an equity raise of C\$25.2million which will allow the Company to undertake the Moftinu development project which includes the construction of a 15 MMcf/d gas plant to tie in the existing two wells, with the Moftinu-1001 well now to be replaced by the Moftinu-1007 well.